Edit a JFrog CLI Server Configuration

 Replace a full configuration with add and overwrite

-Alternatively, jf config add --overwrite --interactive=false replaces the entire configuration entry and is useful when you want to fully re-provision a server config from scratch.
+Alternatively, jf config add --overwrite --interactive=false replaces the entire configuration entry and helps when you want to fully re-provision a server configuration from scratch.

 To replace a server configuration using add and overwrite: